 If you have been terminated from your position, that does not change the fact that you are entitled to payment for any work you have already completed.
-This includes any of your salary wages, hourly pay, commissions, overtime, paid time off, etc. However, it is not uncommon for employers to simply not pay any of these wages after an employee has been terminated.
+This includes any of your salary wages, hourly pay, commissions, overtime, paid to time off, etc. However, it is not uncommon for employers to simply not pay any of these wages after an employee has been terminated.
 This is illegal, and the team at the Kaufman Law Firm is here to help.
 If you need a Los Angeles termination dispute attorney concerning your wage and hourly pay, we will get to work on your case and help you secure any compensation you are entitled to.

 Leaving a job, whether intentionally, after being fired, or due to a layoff, can lead to many concerns for the worker involved.
-One of the biggest concerns is what benefits you may be entitled to as well as receiving any pay that you have earned but have not yet received.
+One of the biggest concerns is what benefits you may be entitled to as well as receiving any payment that you have earned but have not yet received.

 It is crucial to examine California law when working to understand when your employer must pay your last wages.
 All states have laws dictating when employees must get their final paychecks.
 In California, this time limit depends on whether the employee quits or is fired and whether or not they gave notice in advance.

 California has the strictest laws in the nation concerning a final paycheck.
 Any employee who is fired or laid off is entitled to receive their final paycheck immediately upon termination.

 The laws vary for employees who quit.
 If an employee gives their employer at least 72 hours notice before they leave the job, they are entitled to their final paycheck immediately upon the completion of that 72 hours.
 However, if an employee quits without giving 72-hour advance notice, then the employer is required to provide the final paycheck to that employee within 72 hours after the employee quits.